Progether/JAdventure/README.md

 Java text adventure game.

-Created by Applzor, add7, geniuus, Malfunction, bdong_, Qasaur, and The-Walrus.
+Created by Applzor, add7, geniuus, Malfunction, bdong_, Qasaur, and rock-fish.

 Part of the Progether subreddit.